-In order to comply with the requirements of a QEF election, a U.S. Holder must receive certain information from us.
-If we determine that we are a PFIC for any taxable year, we will endeavor to provide all of the information that a U.S. Holder making a QEF election is required to obtain to make and maintain a QEF election upon request, but there is no assurance that we will timely provide such information.
-There is also no assurance that we will have timely knowledge of our status as a PFIC in the future or of the required information to be provided.
-In addition, if we hold an interest in a lower-tier PFIC, U.S. Holders will generally be subject to the PFIC rules described above with respect to any such lower-tier PFICs.
-There can be no assurance that a portfolio company or subsidiary in which we hold an interest will not qualify as a PFIC, or that a PFIC in which we hold an interest will provide the information necessary for a QEF election to be made by a U.S. Holder.
+In order to comply with the requirements of a QEF election, a U.S. holder must receive certain information from the Company.
+If the Company determines that it is a PFIC for any taxable year, it will endeavor to provide all of the information that a U.S. holder making a QEF election is required to obtain to make and maintain a QEF election upon request, but there is no assurance that the Company will timely provide such information.
+There is also no assurance that the Company will have timely knowledge of its status as a PFIC in the future or of the required information to be provided.
+In addition, if Zapp EV holds an interest in a lower-tier PFIC (including, without limitation, in any PFIC subsidiaries), U.S. holders will generally be subject to the PFIC rules described above with respect to any such lower-tier PFICs.
+There can be no assurance that a portfolio company or subsidiary in which we hold an interest will not qualify as a PFIC, or that a PFIC in which the Company holds an interest will provide the information necessary for a QEF election to be made by a U.S. holder (in particular if the Company does not control that PFIC).